pbinkley/rcb-manual/sections/14-conclusion.md

 in print."

 This conception---that collecting
-and publishing are functionally merged---should operate to expand and dignify the&nbsp;{%- include pagebreak.html canvas=367 -%}&nbsp;role of the collector, and at the same time to clarify the position of the research worker.
+and publishing are functionally merged---should operate to expand and dignify the {% include pagebreak.html canvas=367 %} role of the collector, and at the same time to clarify the position of the research worker.
 It should become increasingly difficult for scholars to publish undigested material in the expectation that their work